SamYStudiO/flair-gradle-plugin/README.md

 ___
 ######WARNING
-Actually comes up with beta Starling/Feathers libraries (Starling 2.0 and Feathers 3.0 downloaded from Github on 2016/03/23).You may obviously update these libraries if you need to.
+Actually comes up with 3.0 beta Feathers library (downloaded on 2016-04-19 from Github).
+You may obviously update it if you need to.

 ___
 * Almost transparent Flair actionscript library to **manage your resources**.